 1. Invest in your understanding of technology

 Be really curious.
 Get onto Google.
 Read.
 Ask questions.
-Look for resources, like this over on Dice.
+Look for resources, like you’ll find on Dice.

 In-house Recruiters, ask your teams.
 Agency Recruiters, ask your candidates.